sudo-soub/pictureSearch-Angular/README.md

 If any new component is required, create it by using the command
 > ng g c component_name

-It will automatically be imorted in the project's module file.
+It will automatically be imported in the project's module file.

 Run the application by
 > ng serve

 By default it runs with port 4200, you can access it by visiting localhost:4200 in any browser.
 Here it uses the environment.ts file by default.

 The default route points to /home where the user can provide the inputs.